- Joined

 One of the great things about modeling the USS Constitution is that you can use Google Earth street view to walk any of the deck levels. ( Though the orlap deck access is limited to the midship area.)

-I find the orlap deck area of the present day ship to be confusing, since part of the deck around the main mast area seems to be cut away, exposing the hold area.
+I find the orlap deck area of the present day ship to be confusing, since part of the deck around the main mast area seems to be cut away, exposing the red-painted hold area.

 Two Fer One